trychlos/pwix-i18n/README.md

 ## Cookies and comparable technologies

-`pwix:i18n` may use `localStorage` to record the last chosen language, but only if asked so through the `storePreferredLanguage` configuration parameter.
+`pwix:i18n` may use `localStorage` to record some valuable data.

+### `pwix:i18n/preferred_language`

+The last chosen language.

+Allowed/disallowed through the `storePreferredLanguage` configuration parameter.

-This is considered a disableable functional _cookie_, and is advertised as such to the cookieManager if present.
+This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if present.

 ---
 P. Wieser